Investment strategy Investing in defensive stocks: What to consider

 • Health care, utilities and consumer staples are examples of classic defensive sectors.

 No matter how the economy and markets are faring, defensive stocks are more likely to exhibit earnings resilience and steadier dividend payments.
-Defensive stocks, also known as non-cyclical stocks, are more likely to be found in certain industries, some of which include:
+Defensive stocks are also more likely to be found in certain industries, some of which include:

 • Health care – One of the main reasons health care is often regarded as a defensive industry is that people’s need for doctors, medicine and medical procedures is not correlated with economic conditions.
 In other words, people are less likely to cut their spending on health care compared to other areas of life like entertainment, travel and clothes.
 As a result, health care stocks tend to exhibit lower volatility compared to other industries.
 Investors can get exposure to health care stocks through several distinct types of companies including hospitals, drug makers, medical device manufacturers and health insurers.